 Park visitors can enjoy a leisurely stroll, picnic, biking and a playground.

-Saltsprings Park was formerly a campground turned into a day park.
+Salt Springs Provincial Park was formerly a campground and is now a day park.

 Green Hill Provincial Park is a picnic park with magnificent panoramic views of the farmlands of Pictou County.